Tensor-Reloaded/generic-programming/README.md

 # generic-programming
-A short introduction in generic programming in modern C++ with a ncie list of references.
+A short introduction in generic programming in modern C++ with a nice list of references.

 ## Requirements
 * g++ >= 14